 Necessary Tools

 Blender – The better the blender, the smoother the cashew cream will be.
-The best blender is from Vitamix and the industry standard in most professional kitchens.
+The best blender is from Vitamix and is the industry standard in most professional kitchens.

 Hand Blender – If you don’t have a good blender you can still make this recipe with a hand blender as long as it has the food processor attachment.
 I blended the cashew cream in the food processor and then finished the drink with the hand blender.